 - Exercise helps you fall asleep more easily and get better quality sleep.
 At a time when sleep disturbance is a frequent side-effect of the times we are living in, stacking the sleep cards in your favor is crucial.

 - Exercise can create some structure to your day.
-We have all been thrown into a “new norm” that feels unfamiliar, uncomfortable, and confusing.
-Try scheduling in a daily workout first thing in the morning or at the end of your work hours.
+We have all been thrown into a “new norm” that feels uncomfortable and confusing.
+Try scheduling a daily workout first thing in the morning or at the end of your work hours.
 Planning exercise will create a more comfortable rhythm to your day.

 Please note, if you are not feeling well, exhibiting any signs or symptoms of the virus, or have tested positive, this is not the time to exercise.
 What you need is rest, fluids, medicine if prescribed, and to follow your doctor’s orders.

-If you have never exercised consistently, or haven’t done so for years, this isn’t the time to embark on HIIT routines or push beyond your limits.
+If you have never exercised consistently or haven’t done so for years, this isn’t the time to embark on HIIT routines or push beyond your limits.
 Begin with gentle walking, yoga, or a stretching program.
-However, if you have pre-existing medical conditions or concerns, you might want to consult with your health-care provider before embarking on a new routine.
+However, if you have pre-existing medical conditions or concerns, you might want to consult your healthcare provider before starting a new routine.